Amsterdam is a fun city, the place has so much more to offer!

 You can stay in Amsterdam city if you want to be close to everything.
 Especially if you would rather not travel too much if you intend to party at night.

 There are plenty of hotels and hostels in the city.
 If you have the money, then pick a decent hotel from one of the well-known chains.
+I can recommend Hilton in Amsterdam South, DoubleTree by Hilton near the Centraal station and Radisson Blu in the city center.

 If you intend to backpack or doing the party miles, then hostels are your choice.